Who are we?

 Rutgers has more than 400 student organizations.
 Our inclusive community is home to students of many faiths and traditions.

-• An extensive athletic program, including Division I and Division III sports, intramural sports, sports clubs, fitness, aquatics, and more
+• An extensive athletic program competes in Division I (Big Ten) and Division III sports, intramural sports, sports clubs, fitness, aquatics, and more.

 International student programs